Canada pledges non-lethal support for Ukraine, extends training mission

 OTTAWA, Jan 26 (Reuters) - Canada on Wednesday said it would send non-lethal equipment to Ukraine, and help the Eastern European country gather intelligence and counter cyber attacks as Russia builds up its military presence on its borders.

-Prime Minister Justin Trudeau also said his government would extend and expand a training mission, called Operation Unifier, that it already has in Ukraine.
+Prime Minister Justin Trudeau also said his government would extend for three years and double the size of a mission to train the Ukrainian military called Operation Unifier.

+Russia has massed tens of thousands of troops near its border with Ukraine but denies planning to attack its neighbor.
+The United States and Britain have started sending more arms to Ukraine.

+"With rising tensions, and unwarranted Russian aggression, Canada will be there to provide ongoing support to Ukraine so that it can defend itself," Trudeau told reporters.

 ((steve.scherer@thomsonreuters.com; +1-647-480-7889;))